-- Subject to the provisions of Section 11(a) relating to Capitalization Adjustments, the shares of Common Stock that may be sold pursuant to Purchase Rights shall not exceed in the aggregate one million sixty-nine thousand nine hundred and three (1,069,903) shares of Common Stock.
-In addition, the number of shares of Common Stock available for issuance under the Plan automatically increased on January 1st of each year, commencing in 2013 and ending on (and including) January 1, 2017, in an amount equal to the lesser of (i) one percent (1%) of the total number of shares of Common Stock outstanding on December 31st of the preceding calendar year, or (ii) three hundred thirty thousand three hundred and ninety-six (330,396) shares of Common Stock.
-The number of shares of Common Stock available for issuance under the Plan shall automatically increase on January 1st of each year, commencing in 2018 and ending on (and including) January 1, 2026, in an amount equal to the lesser of (i) one percent (1%) of the total number of shares of Common Stock outstanding on December 31st of the preceding calendar year, or (ii) seven hundred thousand (700,000) shares of Common Stock.
+- Subject to the provisions of Section 11(a) relating to Capitalization Adjustments, the shares of Common Stock that may be sold pursuant to Purchase Rights shall not exceed in the aggregate six hundred sixty nine thousand nine hundred and three (669,903) shares of Common Stock (on a pre-split basis).
+In addition, the number of shares of Common Stock available for issuance under the Plan shall automatically increase on January 1st of each year, commencing in 2013 and ending on (and including) January 1, 2021, in an amount equal to the lesser of (i) one percent (1%) of the total number of shares of Common Stock outstanding on December 31st of the preceding calendar year, or (ii) three hundred thirty thousand nine hundred and thirty six (330,936) shares of Common Stock.
 Notwithstanding the foregoing, the Board may act prior to the first day of any calendar year, to provide that there shall be no increase in the share reserve for such calendar year or that the increase in the share reserve for such calendar year shall be a lesser number of shares of Common Stock than would otherwise occur pursuant to the preceding sentence. - (b) If any Purchase Right granted under the Plan shall for any reason terminate without having been exercised, the shares of Common Stock not purchased under such Purchase Right shall again become available for issuance under the Plan. - (c) The stock purchasable under the Plan shall be shares of authorized but unissued or reacquired Common Stock, including shares repurchased by the Company on the open market.